Shao-RMSGAL/AMCSET/README.md

 sudo apt install cmake
 ```

-If you are using another Linux distribution or Windows, ensure you have cmake, a c++ compiler, and the C++ standard libraries installed on your system before continuing.
+If you are using another Linux distribution or Windows, ensure you have cmake, a C++ compiler, and the C++ standard libraries installed on your system before continuing.

 Note that Windows is not officially supported, but it is not expected that this code would not compile and run on Windows.